Ben-Voris/Hunters-Island-2025/docs/README.md

 ## 2025-08-03 Boise to Eau Claire

 Royce retrieves me and my luggage from MSP and delivers us to Dunbar's Canoe Outfitting in Eau Claire.
-We have a nightcap, look at pictures from earlier Quetico trips, and chat.
+We have a nightcap, sample the new-and-improved Leslie bars, look at pictures from earlier Quetico trips, and chat.

 [index](#index)